texonica/company-dashboard/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-We are currently defining the home page requirements for the Texonica.com dashboard project.
-The main focus is on displaying active projects with key information after a user logs in.
-We are establishing how to securely connect to the AITable.ai API to retrieve project data while ensuring data privacy and security.
+We are currently implementing the home page with active projects display for the Texonica.com dashboard project.
+We have made progress on establishing secure connections to the AITable.ai API through backend routes to retrieve project and client data.
+The AITable API configuration has been set up with proper environment variables for accessing projects, clients, and team members tables.

 ## Recent Changes
-- Initialized Memory Bank documentation structure
-- Defined high-level project goals and requirements
-- Established the need for secure AITable.ai integration
-- Identified financial reporting as a key component
-- Defined home page requirements for displaying active projects
+- Implemented backend API routes for projects and clients
+- Set up AITable.ai API integration with secure token handling
+- Added environment variables for AITable API configuration
+- Configured the Projects table ID, Clients table ID, and Members table ID
-- Created detailed roadmap.md file for tracking progress and implementation discussions
+- Created ActiveProjects component for displaying project information
+- Implemented DashboardContent component for the main dashboard

 ## Next Steps
-- Implement home page with active projects display showing:
+- Complete the active projects display with:
-  - Project titles
-  - Team members
+  - Team members information retrieval from AITable
-  - Media buyer
+  - Media buyer display
   - Retainer value in USD
-  - Start date
+  - Start date calculation
   - Number of months project has been active
-- Explore AITable.ai API capabilities and limitations
-- Define specific data models needed for the dashboard
-- Create technical specifications for the backend API
+- Implement sorting and filtering for the projects table
-- Design initial wireframes for key dashboard panels
+- Add data visualizations for key metrics
-- Establish authentication requirements and approach
+- Set up authentication with Firebase
-- Finalize technology stack decisions
+- Add role-based access control
+- Implement financial reporting panels
-- Create development roadmap with milestones
+- Create detailed client views

 *For detailed roadmap and implementation discussions, see [roadmap.md](roadmap.md)*

 ## Active Decisions
 We need to determine the best approach for:
-- Home page layout and design for displaying active projects
+- Data fetching optimization to minimize API calls to AITable
-- Data fetching strategy for active projects from AITable.ai
+- Caching strategy for AITable data
-- Frontend framework and UI component library selection
+- User interface for financial reporting
+- Dashboard layout for different user roles
-- Backend architecture and API design
+- Error handling for API failures
-- Authentication mechanism (JWT, OAuth, etc.)
-- Deployment strategy and hosting environment
+- Data refresh strategy (manual vs. automatic)
-- Testing strategy and quality assurance processes
-- Specific panels and reports to include in initial release
+- How to display team members efficiently within project cards

 ## Open Questions
-- What specific AITable.ai bases will we need to access for project data?
+- What specific financial metrics should be prioritized for the first release?
-- What are the performance characteristics of the AITable.ai API?
+- What are the performance implications of frequent AITable.ai API calls?
-- What are the specific financial metrics that need to be displayed?
-- What level of user role granularity is required?
+- How should we display complex data relationships (e.g., team members to projects)?
-- What are the data refresh requirements (real-time vs. periodic)?
+- What level of data aggregation should happen on the backend vs. frontend?
-- Are there any regulatory compliance requirements to consider?
+- How often should data be refreshed from AITable.ai?
-- What are the expected user volumes and usage patterns?
+- What filtering capabilities are most important for users in the first release?
-- How should we sort or filter the active projects on the home page?